reillysiemens/layabout/CONTRIBUTING.rst

 model).
 Make sure your pull request contains a clear title and description.
 Test coverage should not drop as a result.
 If you add code, you add tests.

-Be sure to follow the guidelines on :ref:`writing code <writing_code>` if you want your work considered for inclusion.
+Be sure to follow the guidelines on `writing code`_ if you want your work considered for inclusion.

 Handling Pull Requests
 ~~~~~~~~~~~~~~~~~~~~~~